yihui/yihui.org/content/tinytex/faq.md

     That sounds complicated to me.

+1. **What is the size of TinyTeX?**

+    About 150MB on macOS and Ubuntu, and 220MB on Windows (when installed).
+You may think it is still too big, but please consider that the size of [BasicTeX](https://www.tug.org/mactex/morepackages.html) for macOS is about 215MB (when installed), and a [basic MiKTeX installer](https://miktex.org/download) for Windows is about 750MB (I didn't check how big it is when installed).

+    If you create a tarball of TinyTeX on macOS or Ubuntu, it will be only 50MB.
+This can be very helpful if you install such a tarball on the cloud (e.g., for software testing purposes on Travis CI).
+The download and installation should take only a few seconds.

-1. What does the installation script do exactly?
-How do you reduce the size of the gigantic TeX Live?
+1. **What does the TinyTeX installation script do exactly?
+How do you reduce the size of the gigantic TeX Live?**

     The best way to understand TinyTeX is to [read the source](https://github.com/yihui/tinytex/) under the `tools` directory.
 Basically, TinyTeX automates the TeX Live installation using a profile file named [texlive.profile](https://github.com/yihui/tinytex/blob/master/tools/texlive.profile) (`./install-tl -profile=texlive.profile`), which only specifies the `infraonly` scheme to be installed first.
 With this scheme, you cannot really compile any LaTeX documents, but it contains the most important utility `tlmgr` (TeX Live Manager).
 At this point, the total size is about 80MB.